annotation/text-fabric/docs/Create/Convert.md

         curPara = cv.node('para')
         ```

-        There is always a current node.
-        If an action must refer to a node, and no node is passed,
-        it will use the current node.

         To add features to nodes, use a `cv.feature()` action.
         It will apply to the last node added, or you can pass it a node as argument.